SehajDxstiny/personal-website/src/pages/posts/questions.md

 ---
 layout: ../../layouts/Writings.astro
-title: Closer to the Fallibilistic Nature of Life
+title: Questions to wonder about.
 pubDate: 2024-3-16
 description: "A list of questions to think about"
 author: Sehaj